-The fall term in-school practicum allows for the introduction to many relevant teaching concepts and processes in the classroom.
-The week in November serve to engage the preservice teacher in observing and supporting your teaching.
+The week in November and 2 weeks in December serve to engage the preservice teacher in observing and supporting your teaching.
 We want preservice teachers to be available to support the associate teacher and the school in ways that work best for all.
 There are no expectations for any formal whole class teaching to take place during these days.
 Preservice teachers are there to observe intently, offer support to the teacher, work with small groups, and perhaps support other areas in the school as needed.
+They could co-teach a lesson or perhaps start or finish a lesson and help manage transitions.